Hundred Flowers Campaign: Escalation of criticism (Spring 1957)

 Criticism increasingly arose from Chinese citizens of varying backgrounds.
 Peasants criticized the effectiveness of cooperatives and demanded the repossession of their land.
 Workers argued that the wage system was irrational and complained about the requirement to work overtime without pay.
-Some individuals even argued that the people were better off under the administration of the KMT.
-There was even advocation by ethnic minorities within the China to separate from the nation to form independent states.
+Some individuals even argued that the people were better off under the administration of the Nationalist KMT.
+There were calls by some within the ethnic minorities in China to secede from China to form independent states.

-Others spoke out by putting up posters around campuses, rallying in the streets, holding meetings for CPC members, and publishing magazine articles.
+Others spoke out by putting up posters around campuses, rallying in the streets, holding meetings for CCP members, and publishing magazine articles.
 A journalist wrote that the party became alienated from the masses and that its members had become "flatterers, sycophants, and yes-men".
 One professor mentioned that Marx and Lenin had repeatedly revised their theories and suggested that the two would be displeased if they had seen how strictly the CCP leaders were applying doctrine.
-Notably, students at Peking University created a "Democratic Wall" on which they criticized the CCP with posters and letters.
+Students at Peking University created a "Democratic Wall" on which they severely criticized the CCP with posters and letters that openly discussed multi-party elections, the merits of capitalism and condemned the Party of practicing "feudal socialism" and urged sweeping reforms.

 They protested CPC control over intellectuals, the harshness of previous mass campaigns such as that against counter-revolutionaries, the slavish following of Soviet models, the low standards of living in China, the proscription of foreign literature, economic corruption among party cadres, and the fact that "Party members [enjoyed] many privileges which make them a race apart".

+In other universities across the country, student leaders openly called for an end to Communist rule, teachers who were inspired by their students' bluntness began to criticize Mao's rule as "arbitrary and reckless" while others spoke openly of a "malevolent tyranny that employed the fascist methods of Auschwitz" and faulted the Party leadership for the lack of democracy in China.